NinjaLogix/WOFCC/README.md

-Readme is to be updated soon.
 # WOFCC
-created by  Branden Boyington
+created in 2018 by Branden Boyington on my 